 • Problems absorbing calcium

-When you have hyperparathyroidism, you might have symptoms like:
+When you have hypercalcemia, or too-low levels of calcium caused by parathyroidism, you might have symptoms like:

 • Body aches and pains